FairyEvilMoon/NationalLibrarySystem/README.md

 # NationalLibrarySystem
-library system for members to search and borrow books with admin power
+library system for members to search and buy books

 this project I developed using flutter, appwrite, google books api